ValenciaArcega/my-brain/development-course/notes-typescript.md

 let a = (a: number, b: number): number => a + b;
 ```

-> 💡never: never's gonna return a value, is different to void
+> 💡 never: never's gonna return a value, is different to void

 ```ts
 (function (message: string): never {